CommunityOne implementation

 Week 2

-Configuration, core records, portal structure, notifications
+Workspace setup, core records, portal structure, and notifications

 3